k17hawk/deep-Learning-beginner/README.md

 Relu
-ReLU (Rectified Linear Unit) is an regression activation function commonly used in neural networks to add non linearity properities in our network.
+ReLU (Rectified Linear Unit) is an regression activation function commonly used in neural networks to add non linearity properties in network.

 <img src="https://github.com/k17hawk/deep-Learning-beginner/blob/main/Screenshot%20from%202023-08-31%2019-21-05.png"/>